vivekjag1/awssetup/awsSetup.md

 ## AWS Setup Guide - CS 3733 B24
 Vivek Jagadeesh
 ### Overview
-This guide will help you setup an AWS account and deploy a flask app with a PostgreSQL backend to AWS EC2 and RDS.
+This guide will help you setup an AWS account and deploy a flask app with a PostgreSQL databse to AWS EC2 and RDS.

+EC2 - Elastic Cloud Compute is an AWS service which allows you to create virtual machines that run on AWS servers.
+These will run the application

+RDS - Relational Database Services is an AWS service which allows you to run a DBMS server.
+This will run the database.

 ## Warning
 AWS requires a credit card for all accounts.
-Deviating from the guidelines in these instructions could result in charges
+Deviating from the guidelines in these instructions could result in charges.

 ### Step 1 - Make an AWS account
 1. Head to [aws.amazon.com](https://aws.amazon.com) and click on "create an AWS account" in the top right hand corner.